 Otherwise known as Indian Ginseng, this is an adaptogenic herb that regulates energy levels and boosts the immune system.

 This regulates hormone production in your adrenals and relieves adrenal exhaustion.

 Of course, it’s not just about vitamins and supplements.
-One of the best ways to repair your adrenals is to quit the caffeine and just get some rest!
+One of the best ways to repair your adrenals is to cut back on your caffeine and just get some rest!

 For more information on choosing a detox supplement and reducing your Candida symptoms, take a look at my Ultimate Candida Diet treatment program.